I first began searching for my life purpose exactly 14 years ago when I found an article online on how to discover your life purpose.

 Level 1: Soul

-Life purpose, on the soul level, is a collection of themes, energies, values that are important to you.
+Life purpose, on the soul level, is a collection of themes, energies and values that are important to you.
 These are like the deepest urges and dearest values of your soul.
-Some themes I’ve encountered (just to give you an idea) are compassion, truth, peace, harmony, freedom, tolerance, integrity, exploration, curiosity, power, wholeness.
+Some themes I’ve encountered (just to give you an idea) are compassion, truth, peace, harmony, freedom, tolerance, integrity, exploration, curiosity, power and wholeness.
 Energetically, those themes and energies will be expressed in all areas of life.
 You’ll bring these into your career and relationships, into your whole way of being with others.
 There will usually be two or three which are really important in your life.
 This is the ‘being’ part of your purpose.

 Questions to ask yourself to find out more about your purpose on this level: